neuvector/azure-vsts/overview.md

 * A **Scan image with NeuVector** task integrates the NeuVector vulnerability scanner into an Azure DevOps Pipeline.
 * Perform vulnerability scans of a container image after the image build
-  1. on an external NeuVector controller instance or
+  1. on an external NeuVector scanner instance or
-  2. on a local NeuVector controller instance which is running in service container inside a pipeline.
+  2. on a standalone NeuVector scanner instance which is running as a docker container inside a pipeline.
 * Define thresholds for failing builds based on the number of detected vulnerabilities of different severities.
 * Provide a detailed report of an image scan for analysis in the build summary tab.
-* External NeuVector controller instances are defined as service endpoints to decouple build pipeline definitions from connection parameters and credentials.
+* External NeuVector scanner instances are defined as service endpoints to decouple build pipeline definitions from connection parameters and credentials.

 ## Highlighted Features